Brantham

-Brantham is a village and civil parish in the Babergh district of Suffolk, England.
+is a village and civil parish in the Babergh district of Suffolk, England.
 It is located close to the River Stour and the border with Essex, around 2 mi north of Manningtree, and around 9 mi southwest of Ipswich.
+In 2011 the parish had a population of 2566.

 History

-The name Brantham is of Old English origin - Brant for 'hill' and ham 'village' — hence, 'village on the hill'.
+The name Brantham is of Old English origin — Brant for 'hill' and ham 'village' — hence, 'village on the hill'.
 Another possible translation may be 'burnt village', a name given after a Viking invasion coming up from the River Stour.
 Evidence of the village's Saxon heritage can be found in the form of some ninety silver coins from the time of Edward the Elder (899–924) in what has become known as the Brantham Hoard, found in the village in 2003.

 Brantham is mentioned in the Domesday Book of 1086 as having 38 households and under the lordship of Aelfric of Weinhou.
 Until 1887 the local economy was almost entirely agricultural.
 This changed in 1887 when British Xylonite Ltd. purchased the 130 acre Brooklands Farm and built their factory, which was later renamed BX Plastics.
 There was insufficient accommodation available locally for the workforce, so the company also built Brantham New Village, consisting of about 60 new houses.